Objectives for Sonic Design Damping Feet

 to isolate from vibration.
 The set contains four small and one large foot.
 The

-where a heavy power supply is located at one corner) or for those CD players that
+instance, where a heavy power supply is located at one corner) or for those

-kg (which relates to the total weight of the particular product).
+kg and 10-25 kg (which relates to the total weight of the

-For heavier audio products, use the relevant Standard Damping
+particular product).
+For heavier audio products, use the relevant Standard

 How about turntables?